neolp/itmp/README.md

 "PUBLISH.Request" is the ID from the original publication request.

-"Code" is an number that gives the error of why the request could not be fulfilled.
+"Code" is a number that gives the error of why the request could not be fulfilled.

 _Example_